KazuSoap/twicppspp/README.md

 # twicpps++
-This library is a fork of twicpps library wrote by S.Fuchita.
+This library is a fork of twicpps library